 Now, with intelligent storage from Stem, AEG can buy electricity when it’s cheaper and use it later in the day, reducing time-based energy costs and minimizing exposure to changing rate structures.
 This energy cost optimization is done automatically, with no impact to operations.
 With AI-powered energy storage software, AEG achieves energy cost savings while reducing exposure to utility rate changes – all without any change to operations.

-In addition to reducing its own energy costs, the Dignity Health Sports Park is doing good for its community by minimizing its impact on the grid during critical energy periods.
+In addition to reducing its own energy costs, the Dignity Health Sports Park is doing good for its community.
 The energy storage system at the Dignity Health Sports Park is digitally linked to the rest of Stem’s storage network, creating a virtual power plant that can be called upon by power companies as a cost-effective alternative to fossil-fuel powered resources.
-This virtual power plant enables greater utilization of renewables like solar, while supporting a more sustainable, efficient and resilient grid.
+This enables greater utilization of renewables like solar, while supporting a more sustainable, efficient and resilient grid.